kwgt/cmat-float/README.md

 # cmat
-A Cheaper matrix library for C.
+A Cheaper matrix library float edition for C.